clarahernandez/mini-crm/README.md

 The properties must be send everytime.
 If you don't send any property nothings going to be save in the items_properties (the intermediate table between items and properties).

+To update a property you just must change the array of properties

 Example response
 ~~~json
 {